CSbyGB/pentips/mobile-app/android.md

 Other common actions that you can specify in an Intent include `ACTION_SEND` for sharing data, `ACTION_EDIT` for editing data, and `ACTION_DIAL` for dialing a phone number.

-> ⚠️ Using implicit intents can potentially introduce some security risks in an Android app.
+> :warning: Using implicit intents can potentially introduce some security risks in an Android app.
 When you use an implicit intent, you are not specifying the exact component that should receive the intent.
 Instead, the Android system searches for all components that can handle the intent's action and data type and presents the user with a list of possible options to choose from.
 > This means that it is possible for a malicious app to register itself as a handler for a specific action and data type, and intercept the intent before it is delivered to the intended recipient.
 This could potentially allow the malicious app to access sensitive data or perform other unwanted actions.

 #### Extra